 Ditching processed bread products has never been easier with this homemade einkorn hamburger bun recipe!
 With only 15 minutes of hands on time you will have 12 finished homemade hamburger buns!
 Easy and delicious!

-When you’re dealing with a need for specialty flour, bread products go from easy to complicated pretty quickly!
-That’s not to say that the recipes are difficult, but that more thought goes into having the old standards on hand when you need them.
+When you're dealing with the need for a specialty flour like einkorn, bread products go from easy to complicated pretty quickly!
+That's not to say that the recipes are difficult, but that more thought goes into having the old standards on hand when you need them.

 But because we've chosen to use a specialty flour, our bread products can't just be grabbed at the store in a pinch.

 Fortunately, like all of my other einkorn recipes, these homemade hamburger buns freeze really well!
 So I always keep a few bags of 8 (just like from the store) in the freezer in case I need them quickly!